ZakKapp/Kare-Application/README.md

 specific event in the inputted data file.

 This repository contains the python file for the page that I described above, as well as the user manual for the desktop application and the final documentation for my group's iteration of the project.
+There is also an MP4 file of the recording of my team's final presentation of the project that features a break down of the applications features, as well as a live demo.